Impulse Team’s Massive Years-Long Mostly-Undetected Cryptocurrency Scam

 In terms of the website design, more content is generally shown on the first page to make it appear safe and legitimate to potential visitors.
 In addition, each of the websites had a section that showed the real-time prices of major cryptocurrencies, in an attempt to further mimic legitimate platforms.

-All the websites we encountered belong to an affiliate programme, called the Impulse Project, that was being advertised on a few Russian-speaking cybercriminal forums.
+All the websites we encountered belong to an affiliate program, called the Impulse Project, that was being advertised on a few Russian-speaking cybercriminal forums.

 Impulse Team provides several screen captures showing their interface, as shown in Figure 7.
 Screen captures of the main admin interface used by the Impulse Team are also shown.